martenframework/marten/docs/docs/development/reference/management-commands.md

 Lists all the available database migrations.

-This command will introspect your project and your installed applications in order to list the available migrations, and indicate whether they have already been applied or not.
+This command will introspect your project and your installed applications to list the available migrations, and indicate whether they have already been applied or not.
 Please refer to [Migrations](../../models-and-databases/migrations) to learn more about this mechanism.

 ### Options

-* `--db=ALIAS` - Allows to specify the alias of the database on which migrations will be applied or unapplied (default to  `default`)
+* `--db=ALIAS` - Allows specifying the alias of the database on which migrations will be applied or unapplied (default to  `default`)

 ### Arguments